 Flavor Variations

-• Herbs: Instead of parsley, you can use fresh chopped dill, chives or basil.
+• Herbs: Instead of parsley, you can use fresh chopped dill, thyme, chives or basil.

 • Cheese: Like your potatoes extra cheesy?
 Add a handful of shredded mozzarella, Monterey Jack or cheddar cheese during the last 5 minutes of the baking time.

-• Veggies: You can add some vegetables to the roasting pan such as sliced carrots, parsnips, red onions or brussels sprouts.
+• Veggies: Add other veggies to the roasting pan such as sweet potatoes, sliced carrots, parsnips, red onions or brussels sprouts.

 • Flavorings: Sprinkle on some extra flavor at the end by adding cooked crumbled bacon, olives or sun dried tomatoes.